 About PAW 2026

-The Congress will inform, educate and support an environment of interactive dialogue and discussion to stimulate further partnership and collaboration and will include fireside chats, student poster presentations, mix of keynote and panel presentations focused on themes related to critical minerals, sustainable energy and health.
+The Congress will inform, educate and support an environment of interactive dialogue and discussion to stimulate further partnership and collaboration and will include fireside chats, student poster presentations, and a mix of keynote and panel presentations focused on themes related to critical minerals, sustainable energy and health.

 Focus areas for PAW 2026 include: